Happy new month everyone.

-And how her sister Cora broke the news to her parents by writing a letter and their reaction to it.
+And how her sister Cora broke the news to her parents by writing a letter.
 In an interview I watched on YouTube, she described her parents response to the news of her pregnancy as that of shock.

 “I remember [my parents] being completely silent for a really long time.
 I know that may not be a big deal in most homes, but when your father speaks for a living, to render him speechless is quite the task….I was 14-years-old.
 No one dreams that their child will have a child at that age.
 For a very long time they grieved the dream that they had for their daughter, but once we got through that – and it was a process – then we started looking at the practical matters of healthcare, school and education”

 She writes about how supportive her parents were and even though the decisions she made and the choices she took made their parenting effort look bad, and especially made people criticise the integrity of the ministry, they never gave up on her.
 Even when she proceeded to college, flunked and eventually dropped out, and then proceeded to waitressing at a strip club.